justinlewis/cairoplot/README.md

 Light testing proved the improvements functional for vertical and horizontal bar charts!

 HOWEVER, tests on some other charts failed the test.py script found in trunk.
+See test.py in trunk for details.